-Streets University is for those that already exhibit a level of hustle unlike their peers; especially youth locked in distressed urban city neighborhoods.
-What we do is give those willing to learn some freedom to work when they please, earn not just minimum wage, but an income directly related to the amount of work they are willing to put in.
+Streets University is for teens & young adults that already exhibit a level of hustle and people or tech skills unlike their peers; especially youth from urban city environments.
+What our course work of instruction, activities, assignments and projects does is give those willing to learn some freedom to work when they please, earn not just minimum wage, but an income directly related to the amount of work they are willing to put in.

-Local School District, In or Out of School, Foster Care, TANF, Low-Income
+Who: Local School District, In or Out of School, Foster Care, TANF, Low-Income, WIOA

 What: (group workshops & assignments, individual work activity & assignments)

 Learn WordPress by creating profiles in our online business directories (paid work activity)

 Learn salesmanship by recruiting small business owners & nonprofit program sponsors